The Best Takamine Acoustic Guitars for Performing Artists in 2023

 • It has a built-in tuner, 3-band equalizer, and notch filters to assist with eliminating feedback

-• Split-saddle design aids in the best intonation for a guitar in this price range
+• Split-saddle design aids in some of the best intonation for a guitar in this price range

 Cons